transparentai-tech/cognitive-computing/docs/vsa/overview.md

 ### High-Dimensional Vectors

-VSA operates on high-dimensional vectors (typically 1,000-10,000 dimensions) where:
+VSA operates on high-dimensional vectors (typically 1,000-10,000 dimensions, default 1,000) where:
 - **Symbols** are represented as random vectors
 - **Similarity** is measured by vector distance/correlation
 - **Robustness** emerges from high dimensionality